 Manual Lymphatic Drainage Massage is also used for:

-- Post plastic surgery (e.g. face, neck abdomen, thighs etc) – it reduces pain, bruising and swelling
+- Post-plastic surgery (e.g. face, neck, abdomen, thighs etc.) – reduces pain, bruising and swelling

-- Post operative inflammation (e.g. after liposuction etc) – it reduces inflammation, bruising and prevents scarring
+- Post-operative inflammation (e.g. after liposuction etc.) – it reduces inflammation, and bruising and prevents scarring

-- Post traumatic events (e.g. accidents, sport injuries etc) – it reduces swelling, pain, bruising and inflammation
+- Post-traumatic events (e.g. accidents, sports injuries etc.) – it reduces swelling, pain, bruising and inflammation

 - The prevention, treatment and control of lymphoedema (e.g. after breast- or prostate cancer)

 Benefits of Manual Lymphatic Drainage Massage during Pregnancy

 During the third trimester of pregnancy, some women can experience circulatory problems that often appear as:

 Inadequate circulation can certainly create the uncomfortable sensation of tired and heavy legs.
 Poor circulation is the result of two main factors generated by poor blood return and water retention.

 The first one, mechanic, is the result of the compression of the inferior vena cava (IVC) by the uterus that expands with the baby and compresses the main vein carrying the blood up from the legs.
 With the growth of your baby, the compression increases and the normal blood return to your lower limbs decreases.